Pachysandra Procumbens: Allegheny Spurge Ground Cover

 Water & Humidity

-Avoid overhead watering for pachysandra procumbens.
+Avoid overhead watering for Pachysandra procumbens.
 It is susceptible to leaf blight problems, and these can make them worse.
 When possible, use a soaker hose at the base of the plant for slow, gradual watering purposes.

 Your Allegheny spurge likes mildly acidic soil.
 Aim for a range which is 5.5-6.5 pH.
 If you’re not sure about your soil’s pH level, do a pH test before you plant.
 This gives you the ability to amend the soil before planting.

-You can also divide the rhizome of your plant.
+You can also divide the rhizome of your Pachysandra procumbens plant.
 Select a larger plant and cleanly cut through the center to divide it in half.
 A sterile, sharpened shovel blade works well for this purpose.
 You can then transplant one half while the other remains in place.

 Slow-growing, this spurge doesn’t tend to be invasive like its relative Pachysandra terminalis.
 That one, the Japanese spurge, will rapidly invade other spaces.
 With your Alleghany spurge, you should find that a light edge trimming keeps it in check.

 Soil which is too alkaline can cause this issue.
-Pachysandra plants prefer a slightly-acidic soil, and if the pH is too high, they won’t thrive.
+Pachysandra procumbens plants prefer a slightly-acidic soil, and if the pH is too high, they won’t thrive.
 They can develop pale green or yellowish-looking leaves or be stunted in growth.
 Raising the acidity of the soil can help with this.

 The other problem comes from too much sunlight.
 Full sun conditions can cause the leaves of your plant to bleach.
 Yellow-green leaves are common in this situation.
 They may appear burned or become brittle.
 Ensure your plants are in partial to full shade.